-Organizations’ environments are constantly changing.
-The introduction of a new policy, the outburst of a crisis, or shifting behaviors of key stakeholders – such as competitors, publics and the media – all significantly affect trading conditions.
-Organizations’ survival depends upon their ability to anticipate and adequately respond to changes in this dynamic environment.
-In sum, the characteristics of the organizational environment by and large mandate individual organizational behaviour.
-In this Chapter, we argue that a macro-level approach to organizations is crucial to our understanding of organizational communication.
-More specifically, it is argued that by shifting towards a network perspective emphasizing the role of different types of nodes (such as resources, stakeholders, and events) – as well as the edges between them –, a more comprehensive understanding of corporate communication can be achieved.
-In this chapter, we sketch how so-called Big Data methods can be used to study the networks organizations operate in, thereby advancing knowledge about corporate communication.
+Organizational environments are constantly changing (Meyer, Scott, Rowan, & Deal, 1985).
+The introduction of a new policy, the outburst of a crisis, or the shifting behaviors of key stakeholders – such as competitors, publics and the media – all significantly affect organizational reality.
+Organizations’ survival depends upon their ability to anticipate and adequately respond to changes in this dynamic environment (Meznar & Nigh, 1995; more recent ref?).
+In sum, the characteristics of the organizational environment by and large mandate individual organizational behavior.

+For organizations to anticipate on chancing environments and dynamic relations, communication has become a key aspect for organizational legitimacy.
+Accordingly, in this Chapter, we argue that a macro-level approach to corporate communication is crucial to our understanding of how organizations interact with their environment.
+More specifically, it is argued that by shifting towards a network perspective emphasizing the role of different types of nodes (such as resources, stakeholders, and events) – as well as the edges between them – a more comprehensive understanding can be achieved.
+In this chapter, we contend that Big Data and Big Data related methods are an increasingly valuable – if not indispensable – instrument to map the organization’s increasingly complex playing field.
+We sketch how Big Data and the related methods can be used to study the networks organizations operate in, thereby advancing knowledge about corporate communication and public relations (PR).

 We contribute to the literature on corporate communication in two ways.
 First, the majority of studies in the field has adopted an organizational-centric focus.
-For example, most literature on strategic communication and stakeholder-managementhas approached corporate communication from the perspective of the individual organization.
-This literature has added significantly to our understanding of the determinants of corporate communication on both the micro- and meso-level, but has neglected the influence of fluctuations in the broader environment in which organizations operate.
-In this chapter, we combine corporate communication media-effect theories such as framing and agenda setting corporate communication from a macro-perspective.
+It has been noted that most literature on PR (Verhoeven, 2009), but also corporate branding and reputation management (Cornelissen, Christensen, & Kinuthia, 2012), stakeholder management (Luoma-aho & Vos, 2010), crisis communication (Van der Meer, Verhoeven, Beentjes, & Vliegenthart, 2014), and CSR (Schultz, Castelló, & Morsing, 2013) has approached corporate communication from a functional perspective, focusing attention on the individual organization (Edwards, 2012) and unidirectional communication processes.
+Functional literature has added significantly to our understanding of the determinants of corporate communication on both the micro- and meso-level, but has neglected the influence of fluctuations in the broader environment in which organizations operate.
+Therefore, in this chapter, we combine the so-called ‘communicative view’ on corporate communication (Schultz et al., 2013) with media-effect theories such as framing (e.g., Verhoeven, 2016) and agenda setting (e.g., Carroll & McCombs, 2003) to conceptualize corporate communication from a macro-perspective.

 Secondly, the field has relied primarily on case studies or small-scale content analysis.
-By linking large-scale automated content analysis data with macro-level indicators (such as market indicators and the occurrence of key events), the here-presented approach acknowledging additional sources of variation in corporate communication.
+By linking large-scale automated content analysis data with macro-level indicators (such as market indicators and the occurrence of key events), the here-presented approach acknowledges additional sources of variation in corporate communication.